CRosenauer/Demon-Hunter/README.md

 # Demon-Hunter
-A Castlevania inspired 2D action-platformer created in Unity3D
+A Castlevania inspired 2D action-platformer created in Unity

 Controls:
 - WASD to move